rkalis/dotfiles/README.md

 * setup.sh - Installs the contents of the .list files and the Brewfile

 ### Python (python/)
-* setup.sh - Creates the conda envs for the .list files, and installs their contents to the specific envs
+* setup.sh - Creates the conda envs for the environment.yml files

 ### Repositories (repos/)
 * setup.sh - Clones the repositories in the .list files at the corresponding